Louis Le Fèvre d'Ormesson de Noyseau: Biography

-He was the son of Louis Lefèvre d'Ormesson, the president of the Parliament of Paris exiled to Orly during the Maupeou reform of 1771.
+He was the son of Louis Lefèvre d'Ormesson, the president of the Parlement of Paris exiled to Orly during the Maupeou reform of 1771.

 Louis entered the same parliament on 6 September 1770 and was a councillor until it dissolved in 1771.
 He became Président à mortier (presiding member) on 15 March 1779, taking over the position previously held by his father.

 On 7 May 1789 he was elected with 113 of 200 votes to the Estates-General as a deputy for the nobility, from the Paris-Hors-les-Murs (Paris outside the walls) constituency, by the prévôts and other aristocracy of Paris.
 He was part of the ecclesiastical committee that produced the law on the Civil Constitution of the Clergy adopted by the Assembly, and also one of the deputies brought back to Paris with the king on 6 October 1789 after the Women's March on Versailles.
 He favored the "vote par tête", one deputy one vote, as opposed to the weighted system then in effect.
 He opposed the abolition of feudal rights, and signed the protests of 12 and 15 September 1791 against the decisions of the Constituent Assembly.
 His term ended on 30 September 1791 when the new constitution took effect, creating the National Assembly.